His Ideas and Illusions

 People of all ages live in Utopia.
 The number of residents is balanced.

 Everyone who can work has the same income.
 Those unable to contribute to the gross national product also receive the same amount of national currency.
 This unity is called UfM (Unity for material things).
-With this money, the residents of Utopia can buy anything they can touch.
+With this money, the residents of Utopia can buy anything which is touchable.
+Accommodations are available in apartment buildings, single-family homes, shared apartments, wooden huts, or tents.
+Depending on the comfort the habitant desires, they pay a few or many UfMs.
+There are no privately owned properties.

 All kinds of food are available in abundance: millet, oatmeal, rice, fruits, vegetables, milk, eggs, bread, and whatever else.
 There are also grapes, beer, vines, Champagne, tobacco, hemp, chocolate, Black Forest cake and there’re like.